BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Conclusion

 \section{Conclusion}

-In this paper, we introduced the first text-driven 3D Gaussians generative framework, BrightDreamer, capable of generating 3D Gaussians within a remarkably low latency of 77ms.
-To address the challenge of directly generating a vast quantity of Gaussians, millions of them, we innovatively deform anchor positions and use the new positions as the centers of 3D Gaussians, in response to the input prompt.
-This approach effectively circumvented the obstacle of generating a large number of positions.
-Regarding network architecture, we conducted a thorough reevaluation of the triplane generation process and introduced an improved alternative strategy.
-Our largest contribution is poised to significantly advance the field of generalized 3D generation, offering a novel and efficient pathway to creating 3D assets from text prompts immediately.
-A large number of experiments prove that our BrightDreamer has a strong complex semantic understanding capability and strong generalization ability.
+In this paper, we introduce the first text-driven 3D Gaussians generative framework, BrightDreamer, capable of generating 3D Gaussians within a remarkably low latency of 77ms.
+To efficiently generate millions of 3D Gaussians, we innovatively deform anchor positions and use these new positions as centers based on the input prompt.
+This approach successfully overcomes the challenge of generating a large number of positions.
+Regarding network architecture, we thoroughly reevaluate the triplane generation process and introduce an improved alternative strategy.
+Our key contribution is to greatly enhance the generalized 3D generation, offering a novel and efficient way to create 3D assets from text prompts instantly.
+Extensive experiments demonstrate that BrightDreamer possesses strong semantic understanding and generalization abilities.
+Due to the limited 3D data, developing methods based on 2D diffusion is an important direction.

-\textbf{Future work.} Both Instant3D and our approach are constrained to generating a singular 3D content for each input, which is different from GAN and diffusion models.
-These traditional methods offer the flexibility to vary the generation outcomes by altering the input noise.
-We aim to address this challenge in our future research endeavors, with the goal of introducing variability and diversity for a single input.
+\textbf{Future work.} The spatial resolution of the generated 3D model is relatively low, resulting in the lack of fine-grained detail.
+Besides, since the LGM~\cite{tang2025lgm} and GRM~\cite{xu2024grm} can generate highly detailed single-object 3D GS models while our method can generate semantic-rich 3D GS models, developing a method that combines these two advantages is an interesting research direction.